nite-stocker/python-cli-editable-install/README.md

 If you revise dependencies, entry points, or metadata in `pyproject.toml`, the script must be reinstalled to apply the changes.

-Add a couple extra "S"s to the script name:
+In `pyproject.toml` under the `[project.scripts] table header, add a couple extra "S"s to the script name:

 ```toml
 [project.scripts]